 About the loyalty program: Starbucks is responsible for one of the most popular loyalty rewards programs out there.
 When members make purchases at Starbucks, they earn “stars,” which can be redeemed for free drinks, food, or drink upgrades.
 Purchasing on specific days, or completing in-app tasks, earns additional “stars.”

 Rewards and actions rewarded: Members earn two stars for every dollar spent.
 Select rewards range from additional flavors for 25 stars, brewed coffee or tea for 50, specialty drinks for 150, lunch options for 250, and merchandise for 400 stars.

 So, members have a choice to spend points as soon as they can, or save them up for bigger rewards.
 Because it’s so seamlessly integrated into the Starbucks app, the program also rewards app use.

-Why We Love It: Starbucks really knows how to encourage its customers to use their app!
-Aso, members can order and prepay for drinks using the app, then pick up their drinks instantly in store.
+Why we love it: Starbucks really knows how to encourage its customers to use their app.
+Also, members can order and prepay for drinks using the app, then pick up their drinks instantly in store.
 And interestingly, you must pay using a Starbucks card or the app, so the program encourages you to put aside money for Starbucks in advance.
 How’s that for encouraging loyalty?

 Example 4: Sephora Beauty Insider

 About the loyalty program: Sephora has become a household name in beauty, so chances are you know at least one of the approximately 20 million members of their Beauty Insider program!
 This rewards program has three levels based on how much members spend within a year (the basic program is free to join, while the VIB level requires $350 spent per calendar year and the Rouge level requires you to spend $1000 per calendar year).
 Progressing to higher tiers spells more points earned per dollar, and better rewards.

 Type: Points-based, threshold